 Why eat real food?

 So many reasons.
-Whole plant foods are full of fiber, vitamins, antioxidants and other substances that we’re just starting to understand, which feed our good gut bacteria and appear to combat cancer, inflammation, and other stuff we don’t want.
+Whole plant foods are full of fiber, vitamins, antioxidants and other substances that we’re just starting to understand, which feed our good gut bacteria and appear to combat cancer, inflammation, and other conditions we don’t want.
 Real food is nutrient-dense, and usually not calorie-dense, while processed food is the other way around.
 Real food takes work to chew and swallow (compared to, say, mac&cheese and a soda), and our natural “you’re satisfied, stop eating” mechanism seems to work better with it.

 Thus, when I hit the road, I’m looking for: